Paritosh97/research-portfolio/index.md

 ## About Me

 I am a grad student at [Université Grenoble Alpes - ENSIMAG, Grenoble, France](https://mosig.imag.fr){:target="_blank" rel="noopener"}.
 My major field of interest is Graphics, Vision and Robotics.
-I received my Bachelor's degree from [SRM Institude of Science and Technology, Chennai, India](https://www.srmist.edu.in/){:target="_blank" rel="noopener"}.
+I received my Bachelor's degree from [SRM Institude of Science and Technology](https://www.srmist.edu.in/){:target="_blank" rel="noopener"}.

 You can contact me at <contact@paritosh-sharma.com>.

 ## News